-Tomatoes are another example a fruit that you probably thought was a veggie all along.
-Well, it’s time to get to the bottom of things—tomatoes are in fact a fruit!
+Tomatoes are another example of a fruit that you probably thought was a veggie all along.
+Well, it's time to get to the bottom of things—tomatoes are in fact a fruit!
 They are a decent source of protein with over 1.5 grams per 1 cup serving.

 Grapefruit is surprisingly one of the more protein-rich fruits with almost 2 grams per 1 cup serving.
 Many people who are looking to lose weight opt for grapefruit because it's relatively low in sugar for fruit.
 It also contains vitamin C and biotin, making it a great choice for supporting skin health.